 Types of Rats

 While there are only two species that tend to show up in your home, there are over 60 species of rat on earth.
-This guide is concerned with the Norway/brown rat and the roof/black rat, as they’re the typical nuisance rats.
+This guide is concerned with the Norway/brown rat and the roof/black rat, as they’re typical nuisance rats.

 Are Rats Dangerous?